grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 They circled up and back repeatedly.
 With the boat otherwise completely shut down it was pleasantly quiet other than the ticking spin of pawls, and the occasional echoing shout followed by a metal-on-metal crash followed by laughing.

 Bastian, after breaking his first bicycle, selected a second one that was more upright and left his thin limbs less cramped and folded.
-He slowly pedaled up and down the cargo bay while chain-smoking cigarettes.
+He slowly pedaled up and down the cargo hold while chain-smoking cigarettes.
 He rarely touched the handlebars as other shot past him.

 Cassandra was very timid on the way down the slope, squeezing the brakes and skidding the whole way.
 She only tried the ramp once, and found the landing terrifyingly rough.
 But she could beat them all back up the slope with a high-speed spin and a surprising show of strength in heart and lung.